 Like its goldfish cousins, the Koi too originated from the common Asian carp.
-While the exact origins of the Koi are unclear, it is widely believed that the natural color mutations in the common carp occurred across China and Japan around the same time.
-But it was the Japanese that started breeding these natural color mutations of carp to create Koi.
+While the exact origins are unclear, it is widely believed that the natural color mutations in the common carp occurred across China and Japan around the same time.
+But it was the Japanese that started breeding these natural color mutations of carp to create them.

-While Koi mostly come in white, black, red, yellow, blue, and cream color variants, there are thousands of other color combinations that occur in Koi.
+While Koi mostly come in white, black, red, yellow, blue, and cream color variants, there are thousands of other color combinations that occur.